Book an in person viewing from 6th September

 Our bright and airy conservatory leads to a spacious garden, with plenty of areas to relax and enjoy the flowers.
-The home also has a modern courtyard, with a built-in barbecue and fish pond, as well as a slip resistant rubber floor for safety.
+The care home also has a modern courtyard, with a built-in barbecue and fish pond, as well as a slip resistant rubber floor for safety.
 The courtyard is filled with sensory plants and covered with a grape pergola, making it a stunning place to spend the warmer months.
 Residents can also make use of a purpose-built activity room and cosy seating areas.

-We are a pet friendly organisation and Connors House is home to two birds, a cat and a dog.
+We are a pet friendly organisation and Connors House is home to two birds, a rabbit, cat and a dog.
 We invite you to pop in for a cup of tea to meet our friendly staff (many of whom have been with us a very long time!) and residents and of course, our pets.